On Nov. 11 each year, Americans honor military veterans who have transitioned to civilian status from active duty.

-Popular media often link military suicide with post-traumatic stress disorder (PTSD), which does indeed have a documented association with thoughts about suicide.
-However, clinicians who work with veterans have identified an additional cluster of symptoms that are related to both military deployment and suicide risk but do not fit the criteria for PTSD.
+Along with the cultural transition, veterans may be coping with post-traumatic stress disorder.
+More recently, clinicians who work with veterans have identified an additional cluster of symptoms that are related to military deployment but do not fit the criteria for PTSD.

 These symptoms fit with what has been called “moral injury.”

 What is moral injury?

 Moral injury can occur when a personal moral code – one’s understanding of “what’s right” – is violated.
 Most individuals develop this code in childhood based on instructions from parents, teachers and religious leaders.